 The Korea-Canada Free Trade Agreement, Canada’s first FTA in the Asia-Pacific region, and the 11th free trade agreement for Korea, entered into force on January 1, 2015, and represented a landmark achievement for both countries.
 The FTA has increased bilateral trade in key sectors, such as: automobiles, electronics, energy, forestry, agriculture and the commercial fishing industry.
 The FTA has also opened new avenues for collaboration, in areas of: pharmaceuticals, rail, steel, aerospace, and cultural exchange and content.

 The free trade agreement has fostered innovative partnerships, as well as people-to-people exchanges between the two countries.
 Korea is the gateway to the Asia-Pacific market for Canada, and Korea’s exports to Canada have greatly expanded.

 Prior to the FTA, the Strategic Partnership was established in 2014.
 The objective was to bolster the Korea-Canada bilateral relationship, through key areas of cooperation, such as: energy, natural resources, science, technology and innovation.
 It also aimed to strengthen our two countries’ joint commitment to addressing pressing global issues.

 In the margins of the Strategic Partnership, the Korea-Canada Science, Technology and Innovation (STI) Agreement entered into force on May 17, 2017.

 President Moon Jae-in and Prime Minister Justin Trudeau

-at G20 Summit (Germany, 2017.07.08)
+at the G20 Summit (Japan, 2019.6.29.)

 Regional and Global Cooperation

-Canada share similar views on many global issues and have been partners in promoting global peace and security.
+Canada share similar views on many global issues and have been close partners

 ▣ Bilateral Trade